MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/patch-scom-managed-instance.md

 **Cause**: Occurs if a patching operation has left an inconsistent state after completion.

-**Resolution**: You can use VMSS to provision the management servers for SCOM Managed Instances.
+**Resolution**: VMSS is used to provision the management servers for SCOM Managed Instances.
 To remove the stale management server from the system, follow these steps:

 1. Access the VMSS and log in to one of the management servers for the SCOM Managed Instance.